konsaranto/phantom/README.md

 * payload: This is the file that gets executed when the target connects to the listening ncat port1.
 It does the following:
-  * If the user connecting is not root it overwrites the user's crontab entry with code which periodically attempts to create a backdoor shell to the port2.
+  * If the user connecting is not root it overwrites the user's crontab entry with code which periodically attempts to create a backdoor shell to port2 and then attempts privilege escalation.
+If it succeeds it moves to the next step.
-  * If the user connecting is root it creates a systemd service which executes a script, continuously trying to create a backdoor bash shell to your machine (port2).
+  * If the user connecting is root and systemd is used, it creates a systemd service which executes a script, continuously trying to create a backdoor bash shell to your machine (port2).
 It also creates a systemd service which executes a script, hiding the pids of the backdoor shells and both of the systemd services (ps aux cannot find them this way).
-It then creates and inserts a rootkit module named usb-bus which hides its files, the ones of the scripts that the systemd services use and the systemd services themselves.
-It is also persistent through reboots because the second systemd service (the one which hides pids) inserts it when it loads at boot time.
+If systemd is not used it does the same but with a crontab file and python shells.
+It then creates and inserts a rootkit module named usb-bus which hides its files, the ones of the scripts that the systemd services/crontab use and the systemd services/crontab themselves.
+It is also persistent through reboots because the script which hides the pids inserts it when it loads at boot time.
 Then, it replaces netstat with a version that hides the remote connections to the specified ip and port2.

 * phantom-firewall: This file uses nftables.
 Use it only with sudo.
 It makes a backup of the nft ruleset in /etc/nftables.conf.bak and then modifies the nft ruleset so that it doesn't allow more than one connection from a target ip.
 This is good because the target machine will